FAQ

 To process personal data, it is indispensable to obtain prior consent from the data subjects.
 RatSWD, the German Data Forum, provides recommendations on the topic of informed consent and templates for consent forms.

-For archiving, provision and publication, a limitation of purposes must be defined from the start.
+For archiving, sharing, and publication, a limitation of purposes must be defined from the start.
 Information that can be linked to an identified or identifiable individual must be anonymised in order to protect the individual’s identity.
 There are different ways to anonymise personal data.

 Instructions on anonymisation are available from the Research Data Centre for Education (FDZ Bildung) and the DIPF.